“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 to self-control perseverance

-The third building block of Christian character is “perseverance.”
-We add “perseverance” to our faith.
+The fifth building block of Christian character is “perseverance.”
+We add “perseverance” to our active faith.

 “Perseverance” comes from two words: under and remain.
-This word carries the ideas of endurance, fortitude, steadfastness.
-A person with perseverance remains under the situation.
+This word carries the ideas of endurance, fortitude, or steadfastness.
+A person with perseverance remains under the pressures of difficulty and does not succumb.
 He hangs in there through trial and testing.
-“Perseverance” carries the idea of endurance, especially in trials (Lu 21:19; Ro 12:12; He.
+“Perseverance” carries the idea of endurance, especially during a trial (Lu 21:19; Ro 12:12; He.
 12:7; Jas 1:12; 1 Pe.
 2:20).

-A person with perseverance stay under the load no matter what adversity may come his way (Ro.
+A person with perseverance stays under the load no matter what adversity may come his way (Ro.
 5:3-4; 15:4-5; 2 Co.
 1:6; 6:4; Co.
 1:11; 1 Th.
 1:3; 2 Th.
 1:4; Jas 1:3).
-However, this is not the endurance of the inevitable.
-Jesus could have extricated Himself of His suffering (He 12:2,3).
-He not only sustained suffering, but He struggled with suffering.
-On the other hand, he did not maintain stupid insensibility toward the struggle with suffering.
-He did not approach suffering from stubborn resolve but faced suffering with apprehension (Ps 22:1; Mt 27:46).
+This is not the endurance of the inevitable for Jesus could have extricated Himself from His suffering (He 12:2,3).
+He persevered through personal grief and agony.
+However, the Lord did not maintain stupid insensibility toward His struggle.
+He did not approach suffering from stubborn resolve but acknowledged that the Father had a purpose and plan for Him.

-The Christian should develop unswerving steadfastness in trial.
+The Christian should develop unswerving steadfastness in a trial.
 When disasters come your way, how do you handle them?
-Do you have an inner order of soul?
+Do you have inner order of soul?
 A person with stability in suffering does not beat his head against the wall.
 He orients to God’s plan for his life.
-Disaster is part of God’s plan for our lives.
+Disaster is part of God’s plan for us; He has a purpose in everything.

 The Christian life is no easy road.
-However, this road has hope.
-The Christian does not simply accept whatever may come his way.
-He transcends endurance.
-He holds out with long endurance because of his hope.
+However, this road has hope that rests on God’s sovereignty.
+The Christian does not cave to whatever may come his way, but his expectancy enables him to transcend his pain.
+He holds out with long endurance because his hope rests on his faith.

 Ro 5:3-4, “And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; 4and perseverance, character; and character, hope.”

 Tribulation produces patience or endurance.
-Trouble, well-managed, makes the believer a seasoned veteran.
-He does not whine about his problems, for that is a sign of immaturity.
-Children whine about predicaments.
+Trouble, well-managed by faith, makes the believer a seasoned veteran.
+He does not lament his problems, which indicates immaturity.
+Immature children complain about their predicaments.

 He 12:1-7, “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, 2looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 3For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.
 4You have not yet resisted to bloodshed, striving against sin.
 5And you have forgotten the exhortation which speaks to you as to sons: